 Railway facilities are generally characterized by poor quality infrastructure and lack of electrification resulting in low speed, inefficient timetables and limited opportunities for cross-border travel.
-The cross-border service is limited to the Budapest - Zagreb connection via Koprivnica, Gyékényes and Nagykanizsa and the recently re-established connection between Magyarbóly and Beli Monastir.
-No rail connection can be accessed from Zalaegerszeg.
+The only cross-border service currently operating is between Budapest and Zagreb via Koprivnica, Gyékényes and Nagykanizsa.
+This connection may be accessed from Pécs or Kaposvár with a long transfer in Gyékényes, but is unfeasible from Zalaegerszeg.
 Several initiatives to establish regular public bus service connections have been failed, due to the lack of sufficient number of users.
 Thus, service is occasional and limited to certain periods, like the Pécs - Osijek service in pre-Christmas shopping period.